Kent's Climate and Nature Emergency Fund

 All of this is possible, but we need to act now!

-Help us to take action and support our fight against the climate crisis now...
+Help us to take action for insects and support our fight against the climate crisis now...

 The moment of crisis has come…this is an urgent problem that has to be solved and, what’s more, we know how to do it.”